johngarg/vsl-greek/about.md

 ## VCE Greek information

+My email is `johngargalionis(at)gmail(dot)com`, please email me if you have any questions during the week.

 Information for the VCE Greek syllabus can be found on the [VCAA website](https://www.vcaa.vic.edu.au/assessment/vce-assessment/past-examinations/Pages/Greek.aspx).
 I would recommend looking through the study design and some past exams.